 If you look into the varieties of this product and open each one of them, you will find a noodle that has shrunk in size by 2/3 in 10 years.
 Yes the noodles are smaller by a 2/3 margin.
 You used to be able to eat the food with a fork years ago.
 Now you have to use a spoon and you get less for your money.
 Yes the price has only gone up 40% but the size of the noodles is down over 60%.
 What a rip off to the consumer.
 The noodles are even smaller in the past year.
 They are so small now on the spirals.
 You can barely even tell they are spiral noodles.

-MEMPHIS, TENNESSEE -- May 14th of 2009 Nabisco decided after 6 surgery's on my shoulders and knee that was all work related to retire me with retirement Disability, after 4 and a half months I'm no closer to retirement then I was.
+MEMPHIS, TENNESSEE -- May 14th of 2009 Nabisco decided after 6 surgeries on my shoulders and knee that was all work related to retire me with retirement Disability.
+After 4 and a half months I'm no closer to retirement than I was.
 They cut off all my income from W/C and Nabisco.
 This is because lower management has put several different codes.
 I have been in contact with the Dept. of Labor and much to their surprise this has been going on so long.
 After 31 years of service I think Kraft Foods would be more considerate.
 They cut my medical off May 31st then due to ND only then reinstated my medical Ins. for 2 weeks.
-Kraft Foods (Nabisco) should be ashame of this.
+Kraft Foods (Nabisco) should be ashamed of this.